Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 • Tell the students that you will take into account their work on the course as well as the test result.

-• Emphasize that a student should compare their results with their own previous scores, not with others in the class.
+• Emphasize that a student should compare their results with their previous scores, not with others in the class.

 Learning From Tests